Howard Levy (President)

-is a founding editor and the director of Four Way Books.
+is a founding editor and the publisher of of Four Way Books.
 She holds degrees from New School University (BA) and from the MFA Program for Writers at Warren Wilson College (MFA).
 She is the author of five collections of poetry: The Thin Wall (University of Pittsburgh, 2017), The Beds (Autumn House, 2012), Mother Quiet (University of Nebraska Press / Zoo, 2004), Perfect Disappearance (2000 Green Rose Prize, New Issues Press), and At the Gate (Provincetown Arts, 1995).
 She has taught at Emerson College, New School University, and University of California, Irvine.
 She currently teaches at Sarah Lawrence College and the MFA Program for Writers at Warren Wilson College.
 She also has taught at The Frost Place, Third Coast Writer’s Conference, Bucknell University’s June Seminar for Younger Writers, and The Fine Arts Work Center in Provincetown.
 She is a frequent panelist at universities and conferences around the country.
 She lives in NYC.

 is an otolaryngologist who practices at Mount Sinai West and Mount Sinai St. Luke’s Hospitals.
 He studied English and American Literature and Language at Harvard University and received an M.F.A. in poetry from the Iowa Writer’s Workshop.
 He subsequently attended Baylor College of Medicine, completed his internship and residency at New York University Langone Medical Center, and fellowship in Rhinology and Skull Base Surgery at the Hospital of the University of Pennsylvania.
 He lives in New York City.